thephpleague/factory-muffin/UPGRADING.md

 We have moved from PSR-0 to PSR-4 for autoloading.

-## Factory Definitions
+### Factory Definitions

 Having a public static factory property is no longer supported.
 You must use the define method introduced in the 1.5.x series.
 You may call it like this: `League\FactoryMuffin\Factory::define('Fully\Qualifed\ModelName', array('foo' => 'bar'))`.
 We have provided a nifty way for you to do this in your tests.
 PHPUnit provides a `setupBeforeClass` method.
 Within that method you can call `League\FactoryMuffin\Factory::loadFactories(__DIR__ . '/factories');`, and it will include all files in the factories folder.
 Within those php files, you can put your definitions (all your code that calls the define method).
-A full example in included on our readme.
+The `loadFactories` method will throw a `League\FactoryMuffin\Exceptions\DirectoryNotFoundException` exception if the directory you're loading is not found.
+A full example is included in the readme.

+### Generator (Kind) Changes

+We now refer to what was previously the Kind classes, as Generator classes.
+We've removed some of these in favour of the faker alternatives.
+We currently provide the following generators: `Call`, `Closure`, `Factory`, and `Generic`.
+The call, closure, and factory generators have not changed significantly since previous versions, and the generic generator still provides access to the faker generators.
+Note that you can use a `;` to send multiple arguments to the generators.

+The removed generators are `Date`, `Integer`, `Name`, `String`, and `Text`, however, these are still callable (some name changes required), as they are available on the generic generator through faker.
+* Instead of using `integer|8`, you can use `randomNumber|8`.
+* Instead of using `string`, you can use `sentence`, or `word`.
+* Instead of using `name`, you can use things like `firstNameMale`.
+* `date` and `text` can be used in the same way you were using them before.

+### Creating And Seeding

+This `create` function can be called in the same way, but has internal improvements.
+Now, it will also save anything you generate with the `Factory` kind too.
+We now have a new function called `seed`, which accepts an additional argument at the start which is the number of models to generate in the process.
+The `seed` function will affectively be calling the `create` function over and over.
+It should be noted that you can set a custom save method before you get going with the `setSaveMethod` function.
+Also, a reminder that the `instance` function is still available if you don't want database persistence.

+You may encounter the following exceptions:
+* `League\FactoryMuffin\Exceptions\NoDefinedFactoryException` will be thrown if you try to create a model and you haven't defined a factory definition for it earlier.
+* `League\FactoryMuffin\Exceptions\SaveFailedException` will be thrown if the save function on your model returns false.
+* `League\FactoryMuffin\Exceptions\SaveMethodNotFoundException` will be thrown if the save function on your model does not exist.

+There are 2 other helper functions available.
+You may call `saved` to return an array of all the saved objects.
+You may call `isSaved` with an instance of a model to check if it's saved.

+### Deleting

+You can delete all your saved models with the `deleteSaved` function.
+If one or more models cannot be deleted, a `League\FactoryMuffin\Exceptions\DeletingFailedException` will be raised after we have attempted to delete all the saved models.
+You may access each underline exception, in the order they were thrown during the whole process, with the `getExceptions` method which will return an array of exceptions.
+It should be noted that you can set a custom delete method before you get going with the `setDeleteMethod` function.
+It's recommended that you call the `deleteSaved` function from PHPUnit's `tearDownAfterClass` function.
+A full example is included in the readme.

+### Other BC Breaks

+The `attributesFor` method no longer accepts a class name as the first argument, and the `generateAttr` method no longer accepts a class name as a second argument.
+Please pass an actual model instance to both functions instead.

 ### Installing This Version

 In your composer.json, add:
 ```json
 {
     "require-dev": {